 Monsieur Céleri Rémoulade, will you forgive me my trespass?

-I experienced my first celeriac salad nearly 20 years ago at the hands of Francois, the young ‘old friend’ of my then boyfriend.
-Francois was good looking in a way that that only a European can pull off.
-I know you know what I mean … if he weren’t French you would not only not give him the time of day but you would wonder how anyone could be serious about those pants.
-He *was* French and so he read twice as attractive as he would have been otherwise.
-His pants, much to my chagrin, would be all the rage in the US in about 3 years.
+I experienced my first celeriac salad nearly 20 years ago at the hands of Francois, the very young ‘old friend’ of my then boyfriend.
+Francois was quite good looking in that way only a European can pull off.
+Do you know what I mean?
+Had he not been French you would not only not give him the time of day but you would wonder how anyone could be serious about those pants.
+But he *was* French and therefore he read twice as attractive as he would have otherwise.

-Francois showed up at our door unannounced one summer evening and surprised us by asking for a place to stay that week.
-Just like that and without any prior notice.
-Sometime later that evening he would surprise me again by making a blatant play for my boyfriend right in front of me (and and after just one glass of wine!)
-Still later I was to discover that our visitor was equally surprised to hear that my boyfriend had a boyfriend himself!
-Apparently I had not come up in any of the many conversations they had shared unbeknownst to me since The Paris Vacation.
-Uh huh.
-Before he left our home Francois also confirmed for me that his arrival was actually not a surprise at all – except to me – since his arrival had been planned long before he showed up.
-Surprise!
+Francois showed up at our door unannounced one steamy summer evening and surprised us by asking for a place to stay for a week.
+Just like that and without any notice.
+He would surprise me again later that evening by making a overt play for my boyfriend — right in front of me (and and after just one glass of wine!)

 Celeriac is the root ball structure of the celery plant and its distinctive flavor in this salad is quite popular in France.
 Rémoulade is actually the word given to the mayonnaise-like sauce that accompanies it.
 Together they are a classic French side dish.
 Around here its not so easy to find celeriac of a decent size but when I find one at the farmer’s market I buy it to make this salad.